-Best Resume File Type for 2021 - PDF vs Word [+Templates]
+Best Resume Format in 2021 - PDF vs Word Resume

 You have the perfect resume in hand, ready for the job hunt.
 You’ve proofread for typos, double-checked the sections, and everything seems good to go.